nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+## 1. Introduction

+Do you even find yourself struggling to manage all the different kinds of module information

-Cap 5.0 Buddy helps NUS SoC students to keep track of their module details efficiently.
+Cap 5 Buddy is a desktop application that helps NUS SoC students to keep track of their module details efficiently.
-It helps you to centralize key module details, contacts and information while following your study progress through a Command Line Interface (CLI).
+It helps you to centralize key module details, contacts and information while following your study progress.
+It is optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Cap 5 Buddy can help you manage your module details and information more efficiently than traditional GUI apps.

 * Table of Contents
 {:toc}